cboris/cursor_rag_wiki/README.md

 3. Keep semantic search as fallback
 This gives you:
-✅ Reliable page title matching for "find Delegations page" ✅ Entity-based search for "Richard Chan tasks"
+✅ Reliable page title matching for "find Delegations page" ✅ Entity-based search for "Richard  tasks"
 ✅ Table-aware chunking for delegation data
 ✅ Semantic fallback for complex queries
 Would you like me to implement one of these approaches?
 Which one interests you most? 🚀